Ensembl/ensembl-hive/docs/running_pipelines/management.rst

 parameters are safe values that generally work well for production pipelines.

-The impact of loop time on the overall time to complete a Workflow will be fairly small, however.
+The impact of loop time on the overall time to complete a workflow will be fairly small, however.
 When a Worker completes a Job, it looks for new Jobs that it can run, and will claim and run them automatically
 - the Beekeeper is not involved in this claiming process.
 It's only in